olegabu/starknet-archive-docs/README.md

 Our approach is a centralised service offering already **decoded and normalized data** ready for consumption and interpretation.
-We run one process to gather data from blockchains, decode it and persist in a relational database; there are no other secondary indexing or parsing processes.
-Once in the database, the data are indexed and available for querying and aggregation with SQL and GraphQL.
-Developers use the up-to-date data right away without the need to write extra code, run multiple processes or involve third party indexers.
+We run one process to gather data from blockchains, decode it and persist in a relational database; there is no other secondary indexing or parsing.
+Once in the database, the data are already indexed and available for querying with SQL and GraphQL.
+Developers can use the up-to-date data right away without the need to write extra code, run multiple processes or involve third party indexers.

 ## Preview and road map